Environmental considerations

 landscaping strategy

-• Retain and enhance the existing landscape where possible, including vegetation and green spaces.
+• Protect and improve existing landscapes, including trees, plants, and green spaces.

-• Introduce significant new public open green spaces for new and existing residents to enjoy on each proposed site.
+• Introduce significant new public open green spaces for new and existing residents to enjoy within each proposed site.

-• All landscape proposals to contribute towards at least a 10% Biodiversity Net Gain.
+• Landscape proposals to contribute towards at least a 20% biodiversity net gain.

 Illustrative site masterplan